 What is the formwork?

-A formwork is a temporary structure that is designed and constructed to hold the fresh concrete in its place during the process of placing, compacting, and curing till it attains sufficient strength.
+A formwork is a temporary structure that is designed and constructed to hold the fresh concrete in place during the process of placing, compacting, and curing until the concrete attains sufficient strength to hold its shape and weight.

 Formwork is commonly made of,